Linking buildings using WiFi

 This will be a separate WiFi connection to that which is in the home so there will be no crossover or interference there.

 The WiFi ‘bridge’ is very simple to install.
 If the router in your home is not in a practical place to connect up to the outdoor bridging unit then Home Plugs are ideal for creating this connection.

-All of the EnGenius Outdoor Access Points from Solwise are able to be powered via an Ethernet cable making it simple to power the units, basically you power the outdoor units from the router inside the house and the router/access point inside the garden office.
-All the hardware you need to power them is included with the units, the only extra you will need to consider is the length of cable to suit your requirements.
+All of the EnGenius Outdoor Access Points from Solwise are able to be powered via an Ethernet cable, making it simple to power the units: basically you power the outdoor units from the router inside the house and the router/access point inside the garden office.
+All the hardware you need to power them is included with the units and the only extra thing you will need to consider is the length of cable to suit your requirements.